 Elsa

 Also known as Sassy Pants and Elsa May, this snow queen was the poser.
 She was always getting in front of the camera and standing regally.
-It’s easy to identify her lilac coat.
+It was easy to identify her lilac coat.
 DOB – 02/02/17

 Dad Feeding Elsa at the Chihuahua Cafe